We're giving you the chance to win back the value of your meal - every time you dine this month!

 a selection of Italian dishes on a table

 What: Forget family run restaurants, Noi Quattro is an Italian restaurant in the Northern Quarter run by a group of four friends.
-This is a more modern take on the classic dining experience, complete with an open plan kitchen that’ll even allow you to watch on as the chefs as they prepare your dishes.
+This is a more modern take on the classic dining experience, complete with an open plan kitchen that’ll allow you to watch on as the chefs prepare your dishes.
 With fun additions to the menu that you won’t see elsewhere on this list, Noi Quattro serves ‘cuoppos’ - a paper cone stuffed full of delicacies such as potato croquettes, courgette flowers flavoured dough balls.
 Tuck into these, alongside an extensive pizza menu and a long list of regional wines.

-120 High Street, M4 1HQ
+Where: 120 High Street, M4 1HQ

 Book now: Noi Quattro